ptdriscoll/aws-s3/README.md

 <img src="img/Hugo-Post.jpg" width="675">

+9. In the Markdown file, toggle "draft" to false to publish post.

-9. To run Hugo as a development server, open a TCP port:
+10. To run Hugo as a development server, open a TCP port:

     - Go to your EC2 instances, and click on the title that starts with aws-cloud9 and is in a running state
     - Click on the Security tab, then Security groups link, then Edit inbound rules button, and then Add rule button